pubnub/pubnub-mcp-server/resources/sdk_docs/swift_configuration.md

 ```

-#### Request configuration
+## Request configuration

-Use PubNub.RequestConfiguration to customize a single request without changing global settings.
+Use PubNub.RequestConfiguration to customize one request without changing global settings.

-- customSession: SessionReplaceable? | nil | Custom network session implementing SessionReplaceable (routing, tasks, lifecycle).
+- customSession (SessionReplaceable?, default: nil): Custom network session implementing SessionReplaceable for routing, task execution, and lifecycle control.
-- customConfiguration: RouterConfiguration? | nil | Endpoint configuration for this request.
+- customConfiguration (RouterConfiguration?, default: nil): Endpoint configuration for the request.
-- responseQueue: DispatchQueue | n/a | Queue used for dispatching the response.
+- responseQueue (DispatchQueue): Queue used to dispatch a response.

 ##### SessionReplaceable

-Defines a custom network session interface.
+Custom network session interface:

-Properties:
-- sessionID: UUID | Unique identifier for the session object.
+- sessionID (UUID): Unique session identifier.
-- session: URLSessionReplaceable | Underlying URLSession used for tasks.
+- session (URLSessionReplaceable): Underlying URLSession for network tasks.
-- sessionQueue: DispatchQueue | Queue used for session operations.
+- sessionQueue (DispatchQueue): Queue for session operations.
-- defaultRequestOperator: RequestOperator? | Default request operator attached to every request (settable).
+- defaultRequestOperator (RequestOperator?, settable): Default operator attached to every request.
-- sessionStream: SessionStream? | Optional session stream for real-time communication (settable).
+- sessionStream (SessionStream?, settable): Optional session stream for real-time communication.

 ##### RouterConfiguration

-Base settings for PubNub endpoints (auth, security, encryption, behavior).
+Base settings for PubNub endpoints (auth, security, encryption, request behavior):

-Properties:
-- publishKey: String? | See publishKey above.
+- publishKey (String?): See publishKey in Initializers.
-- subscribeKey: String | See subscribeKey above.
+- subscribeKey (String): See subscribeKey in Initializers.
-- uuid: String | Unique device identifier (equivalent to userId in Configuration).
+- uuid (String): Device identifier (equivalent to userId in Configuration).
-- useSecureConnections: Bool | See useSecureConnections above.
+- useSecureConnections (Bool): See useSecureConnections in Initializers.
-- origin: String | See origin above.
+- origin (String): See origin in Initializers (custom domain request process applies).
-- authKey: String? | See authKey above.
+- authKey (String?): See authKey in Initializers.
-- authToken: String? | See authToken above.
+- authToken (String?): See authToken in Initializers.
-- cryptoModule: CryptoModule? | See cryptoModule above.
+- cryptoModule (CryptoModule?): See cryptoModule.
-- useRequestId: Bool | See useRequestId above.
+- useRequestId (Bool): See useRequestId in Initializers.
-- consumerIdentifiers: [String: String] | Key-value pairs to identify consumers for request tracking.
+- consumerIdentifiers ([String: String]): Key-value pairs for request tracking.
-- enableEventEngine: Bool | See enableEventEngine above.
+- enableEventEngine (Bool): See enableEventEngine in Initializers.
-- maintainPresenceState: Bool | See maintainPresenceState above.
+- maintainPresenceState (Bool): See maintainPresenceState in Initializers.
-- urlScheme: String | "https" or "http" derived from useSecureConnections.
+- urlScheme (String): Derived from useSecureConnections ("https" or "http").
-- subscribeKeyExists: Bool | Whether subscribeKey is valid and not empty.
+- subscribeKeyExists (Bool): Whether subscribeKey is valid and not empty.
-- publishKeyExists: Bool | Whether publishKey is valid and not empty.
+- publishKeyExists (Bool): Whether publishKey is valid and not empty.

 ##### DispatchQueue

 Specifies which queue handles response callbacks.

-Method:
-- currentLabel: String | Returns the label of the current DispatchQueue or "Unknown Queue" if no label set.
+- currentLabel() -> String: Returns the label of the current DispatchQueue or "Unknown Queue" if not set.

-##### Official Apple Documentation
+Official Apple Documentation: DispatchQueue

-For standard DispatchQueue properties and methods, refer to Apple's DispatchQueue documentation.

 ### Sample code